 So I proceeded to correct my dog harder using leash corrections and side-kicks, and even “alpha-rolled” her a few times, to her utter shock.
 The same expert stressed the importance of exercise, so I exercised Maya to the point of mental exhaustion and physical injury.
 When all was said and done, I ended up with problems far greater, as Maya’s aggression was now lessened in frequency but heightened in intensity.
 In short, she’d become unpredictable and vindictive.

-Another two years of this hell went by before I finally met Sam Malatesta, the teacher who split off my career as a dog handler into two clear chapters – the one before I met him and the one after.
-I can’t say I remember much of what I heard at that first seminar with Sam.
-But I’ll never forget what I saw in the three dogs loose around him.
-As a fan of German Shepherds, I’d seen many but none behaved quite like this.
-They stared up at him admiringly and boldly.
-They followed and circled around him each time he moved.
+Another two years of this hell went by before I finally met the teacher who launched me on a new chapter as a dog handler.
+At Sam Malatesta’s seminar, I was transfixed by the three dogs loose around him.
+They didn’t take their eyes off him.
+They followed and circled him each time he moved.
 The connection and rapport he had with them and all the dogs at the seminar – that is what I had been missing all this time.

 I knew I would do whatever it took to get Maya to be the kind of dog that Sam’s dogs were – “strong and happy, loose and free.”
 To have dogs like that requires we be “worth looking at,” as Sam is known to say.
 When we fix ourselves, we fix our dogs.
 Maya was simply a reflection of unfair attitudes and expectations, and terribly unnatural situations for a dog to sustain.
 She couldn’t help but fail, and with her self-esteem shattered, she acted out.
 I also reflected on how she’d been some kind of an ego-booster for me, the mask of my inadequacies and insecurities.
 I came to learn that I’d never have sound dogs until I stopped looking to them to complete me.